2022–23 Oklahoma City Thunder season: January

-Playing without Shai Gilgeous-Alexander, the Thunder scored a season-high 150 points in a 150-117 win over the then-best record Boston Celtics on January 3.
+Playing without Shai Gilgeous-Alexander, the Thunder scored a season-high 150 points in a 150–117 win over the then-best record Boston Celtics on January 3.
 The Thunder's 150 points and 48 in the third quarter were franchise highs as well as seven Thunder players scoring in double-figures led by Josh Giddey with 25 points, five rebounds and five assists in 24 minutes.
 On January 10 against the Miami Heat, the Thunder played on national TV - excluding NBA TV - for the first time since the 2020 NBA Playoffs on TNT.
-The Heat, led by Jimmy Butler, set an NBA record making all 40 free throws in a 112-111 win over the Thunder.
-Against the 76ers, the Thunder snapped their six game road losing streak after leading by as much as 21 to a 133-114 win.
+The Heat, led by Jimmy Butler, set an NBA record making all 40 free throws in a 112–111 win over the Thunder.
+Against the 76ers, the Thunder snapped their six-game road losing streak after leading by as much as 21 to a 133–114 win.
 Gilgeous-Alexander had 37 points including a career-perfect 16-16 from the free throw line.
 Rookie Jaylin Williams also contributed with a career-high 11 points in his fourth start of his career.
 In their third game in four nights, the Thunder swept the season series against the Chicago Bulls behind Giddey's season-high 25 points.
 Rookie Jalen Williams also added 22 points on an efficient 10-12 shooting.
-To finish the four game road trip, Giddey tied his career-high 28 points along with 9 rebounds and 9 assists in a 112-102 win against the Brooklyn Nets.
-Returning back home, the Thunder recorded a franchise-high 41 assists in a 126-106 rout against the Indiana Pacers on January 18.
-Against the then-best record in the west Denver Nuggets, Gilgeous-Alexander banked in the decisive game-winner with 9.2 seconds left in a 101-99 win.
+To finish the four game road trip, Giddey tied his career-high 28 points along with 9 rebounds and 9 assists in a 112–102 win against the Brooklyn Nets.
+Returning home, the Thunder recorded a franchise-high 41 assists in a 126–106 rout against the Indiana Pacers on January 18.
+Against the then-best record in the west Denver Nuggets, Gilgeous-Alexander banked in the decisive game-winner with 9.2 seconds left in a 101–99 win.
 On January 31, Josh Giddey and Jalen Williams were named to the 2023 Rising Stars Challenge.
 In 45 games, Giddey averaged 16.1 points, 8.0 rebounds and 5.7 assists.
 Giddey's assists ranked second among sophomores.
 In 46 games, Williams averaged 12.1 points, 3.9 rebounds, 2.8 assists and 1.7 steals.
 Giddey and Williams became the 12th and 13th players in Thunder history to be named to a Rising Stars team.